 It is our belief that learning is crucial to everyone’s success and is the means by which children will become successful, confident and responsible citizens.
 This means that learning must be engaging, relevant, challenging and meaningful.

-Good learning is underpinned by a firm understanding of the attitudes, skills and knowledge which are required on the part of teachers, learners and everyone involved in children’s learning.
+Effective learning is underpinned by a firm understanding of the attitudes, skills and knowledge which are required on the part of teachers, learners and everyone involved in children’s learning.

 Our approach, together with the learning environment that we create, will foster a love of learning and the ability and desire to learn independently.
 This must be balanced with an emphasis on basic and transferable skills.